julie-ng/cloud-architecture-review/README.md

   just for this application (because its lifecycle should be different from the AKS clusters)

 - **Service Principals**
-  - to use in CI/CD to push/pull images to _this_ container registry `aksarchitect`
+  - to use in CI/CD to push/pull images to _this_ container registry `cloudkubereviews`
   - contributor access to `aks-architect` namespace in shared cluster

 ### Role Based Access Control (RBAC)